YLAdatagit/site_problem/README.md

 values should overwrite existing cells or only fill blanks.
 Critical operational fields such as `Problem Owner`, `Plan Closed Date`, `Problem Clearance Confirm`, `Actual Closed Date` and `HW Remark` are mapped with `mode: "overwrite"` so the customer values always replace what is currently on the sheet.
+Any field marked `mode: "copy_if_blank"` is also used to build a fallback composite key when no exact UID/DU‑ID match is found.

 ### utils/auth.py
 - `get_creds(scopes)`: Handles OAuth2 authorisation, storing credentials in `token.json` and refreshing them when necessary.
 The cached